zikatron/2026/_posts/2026-04-27-pushing-meta-cl-methods.md

 OML, on the other hand, is less consistent.
 Its accuracy increases for the later classes, with the lowest accuracy observed for the first 100 classes learned.
 While it performs well at the end, this trend does hint that perhaps OML suffered from some forgetfulness regarding the earlier tasks.
 Interestingly, however, on the last 100 classes, it outperforms GeMCL.

 REMIND’s accuracy appears consistent across the earlier intervals, likely due to the use of a replay buffer.
 However, it achieves its lowest accuracy for the last 100 classes learned.
-It is puzzling that the lowest accuracy occurs on the most recently learned classes, and the reason for this is unclear to us
+It is puzzling that the lowest accuracy occurs on the most recently learned classes, and the reason for this is unclear to us.

 ### Omniglot Results and Analysis
 {% include figure.liquid path="assets/img/2026-04-27-pushing-meta-cl-methods/omniglot_algorithm_accuracy_annotated.png" class="img-fluid" %}